In this Boston Marathon report, cofounder Matt shares his experience running the 2016 event, including why it is so easy to start too fast.

 - As best you can, don’t get too caught up in the hype early and stick to your race plan.
 Everyone always says not to go out too fast.
 It’s so easy to go out too fast!
 I’ve done it twice now!

-Aesthetics – is it a pretty course
+Aesthetics – is the Boston Marathon a pretty course?

 - It’s not pretty as mountains or oceans can be pretty, but for a city marathon, the scenery was good.
 More suburban early, finishing with the big city.
 People lined nearly the entire course so if they’re part of the aesthetics, than it’s one of the prettiest races out there.

-Difficulty – is it a tough course
+Difficulty – is the Boston Marathon a tough course?

 - Depends.
 If you’re a flat-lander, this is a tough course.
 If you’re dying in the second half, it’s a tough course.
 If you’re moderately used to hills and you’re racing smartly, the course isn’t that tough.